Master thesis project guidelines: Fine Arts

 An alternative way of documentation for special cases:

 The written component can under special circumstances be produced in another way.
-If this is deemed necessary, reasons must be provided in the thesis project plan, and the Professor of the student’s subject area must approve the special arrangements.
+If this is deemed necessary, reasons must be provided in the thesis project plan, and the professor of the student’s subject area must approve the special arrangements.
 If the student suffers from dyslexia, or has other special needs affecting their learning and self-expression, they can acquire a certificate of their condition from an expert and discuss the situation with their teacher.
 By doing this, the special needs can be taken into consideration in the approval of the thesis project plan and the evaluation of the thesis project.
 The student can also be provided with supplementary supervision, if necessary.

 MFA maturity test